Gardiner station (Maine): Description and history

-The former Gardiner Railroad Station stands in downtown Gardiner, between Maine Street and the Kennebec River, just north of the mouth of Cobbosseecontee Stream.
+The former Gardiner Railroad Station stands in downtown Gardiner, between Maine Street and the Kennebec River, just north of the mouth of Pleasant Pond (Cobbosseecontee Stream).
 It is a single-story masonry structure, built of stone and brick, and set on a full-height granite basement.
 It is roughly in the shape of an H, with projecting end wings, and a complex hipped roof line.
 The roof has extended eaves with exposed rafters, and the central roof section has gabled dormers.
 The building corners and window openings are quoined in smooth granite, while the basement level is of rough-cut granite, which transitions to smooth stone up to the sills of the first-floor windows.

 The station was built in 1911 to a design by Portland architect George Burnham.
 It replaced Gardiner's first station, which had been built just to the south when service was inaugurated to the city in 1852.
 It is one of the state's most architecturally distinguished surviving railroad stations.